My Dead Dad's Porno Tapes

 My Dead Dad's Porno Tapes is a 2018 Canadian short documentary film, directed by Charlie Tyrell.

 Summary

 Blending stop-motion animation, family interviews via phone and live footage, the film depicts Tyrell's attempt to make sense of his complicated relationship with his late father Greg through his remaining possessions, including but not limited to his collection of 1980s porn videotapes.

 Accolades

 The film was named to the Toronto International Film Festival's year-end Canada's Top Ten list for 2018, and won the Canadian Screen Award for Best Short Documentary at the 7th Canadian Screen Awards in 2019.
-It was also shortlisted for the Academy Award for Best Documentary Short Film.
+It was also shortlisted for Best Documentary Short Film at the 91st Academy Awards.